 The first fall rains can spark a better steelhead bite in September and October, especially in the upper river, at a time when most anglers have turned their attention to salmon fishing farther downriver.

-(Note: At this writing the mainstem Nestucca is open all year for steelhead fishing below Moon Creek at Blaine, but has seasonal closures and artificial fly and lure requirements upriver from Blaine to Elk Creek near Elk Bend recreation site.)
+At this writing the mainstem Nestucca is open all year for steelhead fishing below Moon Creek at Blaine, but has a seasonal closure in April and much of May farther upriver from Blaine to Elk Creek near Elk Bend recreation site.

 The lower Nestucca River is very good early on in steelhead runs and has limited bank access but is ideal for drift-boat anglers, with launch and take-out locations including First Bridge, Farmer Creek wayside, mouth of Three Rivers and Cloverdale.